Training for Adults

-- A How to resource on how to play Wild Craft Play as a 1 Day event
+- A resource on how to play Wild Craft Play as a 1 Day event

 - Unlimited access to the online Wild Craft Play ‘sCool community.

-Inquire about on-going Wilderness First Aid Scenarios in your neck of the woods!
+Inquire about on-going events such as Wilderness First Aid Scenarios, Archery & Sword Play and Song Circles in your neck of the woods!

 - Wild Craft Play was designed with and for children and revised while playing with children since 2008.
 Jamie Black, the Founder, sponsored years of research in this theory of engagement and generated a Masters Thesis while playing this game at Salt Spring Centre School in 2015.
 CLICK HERE for her research